jppatel97/PasswordGenerator/README.md

 ✅ Responsive and user-friendly UI

 🖥️ Technologies Used
-HTML
+HTML,
-CSS
+CSS,
 JavaScript

 🎯 How to Use
-Open the app in your browser
+Open the app in your browser,
-Choose the desired password length
+Choose the desired password length,
-Select character types (uppercase, lowercase, numbers, symbols) Click Generate Password
+Select character types (uppercase, lowercase, numbers, symbols), Click Generate Password,
-Copy the password with one click
+Copy the password with one click.

 📂 Project Structure
 /password-generator